ceos-seo/data_cube_ui/docs/ingestion.md

   alias: "band_1"
 ```

-The important points to note here are that it contains the same information (or can contain) all of the same attributes from the product definition, as well as information required to map the source measurements to the ingested measurements.
+The important points to note here are that it contains the same information
+(or can contain) all of the same attributes from the product definition,
+as well as information required to map the source measurements to the
+ingested measurements.

-The 'src_varname' field maps the ingested dataset measurements to source variables - in the above case, we are mapping 'sr_band1' to blue.
-If you open the datacube-metadata.yaml file, you'll see that one of the listed bands is 'sr_band1' and has a path to a .tif file.
-Additionally, the resampling method is listed along with the dtype and nodata if you desire a data type conversion or a change in nodata value.
+The `src_varname` field maps the ingested dataset measurements to source
+variables - in the above case, we are mapping 'sr_band1' to 'blue'.
+If you open the `datacube-metadata.yaml` file, you'll see that one of the
+listed bands is 'sr_band1' and has a path to a .tif file.
+Additionally, the resampling method is listed along with the `dtype` and `nodata`
+if you desire a data type conversion or a change in nodata value.

-Now that we have a complete ingestion configuration file, we are able to start the ingestion process.
+Now that we have a complete ingestion configuration file, we are able to start
+the ingestion process.
 Use the following code snippet:

 ```
 datacube -v ingest -c ~/Datacube/agdc-v2/ingest/ingestion_configs/landsat_collection/ls7_collections_sr_general.yaml --executor multiproc 2
 ```

-You'll notice a few things in the command above: -c is the option for the configuration file, and --executor multiproc enables multiprocessing.
+You'll notice a few things in the command above: -c is the option for the
+configuration file, and `--executor multiproc` enables multiprocessing.
 In our case, we're using two cores.
-You should see a significant amount of console output as well as a constantly updating status until ingestion is finished.
-With our ~1 degree tiles, you can also see that we are producing 9 tiles for the single acquisition due to our tiling settings.
+You should see a significant amount
+of console output as well as a constantly updating status until ingestion
+is finished.
+With our ~1 degree tiles, you can also see that we are
+producing 9 tiles for the single acquisition due to our tiling settings.
 The console output can be seen below:

 ```
 2017-06-11 12:02:31,965 12986 datacube INFO Running datacube command: /home/localuser/Datacube/datacube_env/bin/datacube -v ingest -c /home/localuser/Datacube/agdc-v2/ingest/ingestion_configs/landsat_collection/ls7_collections_sr_general.yaml --executor multiproc 2